Safety

 The point on the rear axle of a forklift around which the wheels move to change the vehicle’s direction.
 The pivot pin transfers the motion of the steering wheel to the direction of the forklift’s travel.

-powered industrial truck
+powered industrial trucks

 rated capacity